cedadev/ceda-directory-tree/docs/_sources/index.rst.txt

 This package can be used to optimise directory and dataset lookup tables.

-Speed comparison agains a recursive lookup approach, shortening the path by one each time and re-testing:
+Speed comparison against a recursive lookup approach, shortening the path by one each time and re-testing:

 .. program-output:: directory-tree-speed-test